CLA: A Healthy Fat You’ve Probably Never Heard of

 Too much might actually cause some serious side effects including the lowering of good cholesterol (HDL) and the inability of the body to regulate insulin effectively.

-Another notable benefit of CLA is that its believed to have cancer-fighting abilities.
+Another notable benefit of CLA is that its believed to help increase immunity.

 Several studies have shown people whose diet is high in CLA have a lower risk of cancer and type II diabetes.

 Human trials haven’t made a direct connection between taking CLA and its ability to fight cancer, but trials in animals have shown CLA is able to ward off the growth of certain kinds of cancers.
 Some studies showed when animals get as little as 0.5% of their diet to be filled with CLA it could reduce tumors by 50%.

 Again, no research has been done on humans, yet, but the trials in animals are quite encouraging.

 Now that you’ve read all this about CLA, I want to make one point of clarification.

 If you want to get more CLA in your diet, there are two places I recommend you go to get it.